-1.5.14 Installation Appraisal.
+1.5.20 Installation Appraisal.

-This is a qualitative appraisal of the integrity and safety of the installation.
-Any deviations from normal, industry-accepted installation practices, such as clearances or tolerances, should be evaluated, especially when appraising modifications made after entry into service.
+This is a qualitative appraisal of the integrity and safety of the installation including the evaluation of any deviations from normal, industry-accepted installation practices, such as clearances or tolerances, especially in the case of modifications made after entry into service.

-1.5.15 Latent Failure.
+1.5.21 Latent Failure.